zizitizi/my-devops-Roadmap/gitlab/S29jenkinsgitlab.md

 note: maven is package builder or compiler for java. npm or nodejs is  package builder or compiler for javascript or js. pip or pip3 is  package builder or compiler for python or pypy or py.  dotnetframework is  package builder or compiler for microsoft .net  .

-see below toturials and complete projects:
+see below toturials and complete projects for jenkins and kuber ,..:

 https://www.youtube.com/watch?v=8YyamgWdvFg